How to Make and Freeze Butternut Squash Puree (+ 20 Ways To Use It)

 Try Session 18 (a $6.99 value) for free!

-Like I mentioned, butternut squash is very versatile.
-Below are lots of ideas how to use it in your kitchen.
+As I mentioned, butternut squash is very versatile.
+Below are lots of ideas on how to use it in your kitchen.

 Keep in mind that butternut squash puree is usually interchangeable with pumpkin and sweet potato purees, so I included recipes where you could easily make this swap.
 There is a slight difference in taste, but not much and it’s really delicious in baked goods!